valerijarudjko/art-case-study-postgresql-python/README.md

 12) Which is the top 5 most popular museums?
 (Popularity is defined based on the most no of paintings in a museum).
 13) Who are the top 5 most popular artists?
 (Popularity is defined based on the most no of paintings done by an aartist).
 14) Display the 3 least popular paintings.
+15) Which museum is open for the longest during the day?
 ---

 #### Acknowledgments